 How much tax will I pay when I sell my rental property?

-A 1031 exchange is basically a way of talking one investment property, selling it, and putting all of that money into another investment property or properties.
+A 1031 exchange is basically a way of selling one investment property, and using all of the proceeds to exchange into another investment property or properties.
 You do this to avoid substantial tax implications from the Capital Gains Tax.
 Essentially, you are changing the form of your investment without cashing out or recognizing capital gain.
 Without any real monetary gain on the property, you won’t have to pay the taxes.
-There are several ways to do this.

 Tax Loss Harvesting